In the OMNIA Platform, the primary way to customize the way the application works is by using Behaviours.

 - Before Save: Executes when an entity is saved.

-Other than these, there is a special entity behaviour that executes afterwards:
+Other than these, there are two special entity behaviours:

 After Save: Executes after an entity is saved, asynchronously, by being put in an outbox and processed separately.